-Our experienced staff comes from diverse backgrounds, including architecture, landscape architecture, sustainability, planning, and interior design.
+Our experienced staff come from diverse backgrounds, including architecture, landscape architecture, sustainability, planning, and interior design.
 We provide the following services:

 - Full Architectural Services